justinburke/openssh-mac/README.md

 confirmation.
 If you have setup CocoaDialog properly, you should see a GUI prompt asking for confirmation.
 Verify that clicking cancel denies access to your agent.

+### Paranoid Usage
+If you're feeling paranoid about clickjacking-style attacks where an attacker can get you to hit enter at just the right time to confirm the dialog, you can install the supplied `cocoa-paranoid-ssh-askpass` script in place of `/usr/libexec/ssh-askpass`.
+This version will use a text input box and require you to type "yes" and hit enter/click Ok for the confirmation to be accepted.